Motril information

-motril,granada villagesMotril is one of the most important towns of Granada, being the second in population.
-Its location near the sea has made Motril a quite outstanding place throughout history.
+Motril, Granada villagesMotril is one of the most significant towns in the province of Granada, being the second most populous.
+Its strategic location near the Mediterranean Sea has made Motril an important place throughout history.

-It is located only 69 kilometres from Granada and has grown from small fishing villages to a major tourist area; find out more with our guide.
+Located just 69 kilometres from Granada, Motril has evolved from small fishing villages into a major tourist destination.
+Discover more with our comprehensive guide.

 About Motril

-The origin of Motril is possibly Phoenician; what we do know for certain is that the Romans inhabited the city until the fall of the empire and the subsequent invasion of the Arabs, who dominated the southern peninsula for 8 centuries.
+The origins of Motril are possibly Phoenician; however, it is certain that the Romans inhabited the city until the fall of the Roman Empire.
+Following this, the Arabs invaded and dominated the southern peninsula for eight centuries, leaving a lasting cultural impact.

-motril,granada villagesThe Christian conquest of Motril caused the forced conversion to Christianity of many of the former inhabitants of Motril; this and other demands provoked a revolt of the population that eventually won rights and even their own council, yet people ended up leaving Motril, leaving it deserted.
+Motril, Granada villagesThe Christian conquest of Motril led to the forced conversion of many of its inhabitants to Christianity.
+This, along with other demands, sparked a revolt among the population.
+Eventually, the people of Motril won certain rights and even their own council, but many ended up leaving, rendering the town deserted.

-Until the seventeenth century, after the disappearance of the constant pirate attacks Motril did not begin to recover economically and demographically, although the production of sugar, to which the municipality had been dedicated since ancient times, finished in the early twenty-first century, leaving factories and remains as monuments of its past.
+It wasn't until the seventeenth century, after the cessation of constant pirate attacks, that Motril began to recover both economically and demographically.
+Although the production of sugar, which had been a staple of the municipality since ancient times, ceased in the early twenty-first century, the remnants of this industry remain as monuments to its past.

 Tourism

-Visiting MotrilMotril has many tourist attractions; many of these places you can discover taking a walk.
-Walking through the streets and after passing through the old street Puerta de Granada you get to the old Moorish suburb; streets steeped in tradition, with seventeenth-century architecture and museums dedicated to the former production of sugarcane among other places of importance.
+Visiting MotrilMotril has many tourist attractions; many of these places you can discover by taking a walk.
+Walking through the streets and after passing through the old street Puerta de Granada, you reach the old Moorish suburb; streets steeped in tradition, with seventeenth-century architecture and museums dedicated to the former production of sugarcane among other places of importance.

 Golfers will find a golf course with 18 holes in Playa Granada, the Los Moriscos golf course.

-In this centre are shown the different mining periods in the town and surroundings.
-Opening hours: Saturdays and Sundays from 10 am to 2 pm.
+This centre showcases the different mining periods in the town and its surroundings.
+Opening hours: Saturdays and Sundays from 10 am to 2 pm. ()

 Gastronomy

-Motril, the main fishing port of Granada, supplies with fresh fish and seafood the kitchens of the municipality.
-Among the recommended dishes are lobster, shrimp, sea bream and bass just to name a few; without forgetting two of the most typical dishes of Motril, dried octopus and sardines Moraga.
+Motril, the principal fishing port of Granada, supplies the municipality's kitchens with an abundance of fresh fish and seafood.
+Among the recommended dishes are lobster, shrimp, sea bream, and bass, to name just a few.
+Don't miss out on two of Motril's most traditional dishes: dried octopus and sardines Moraga.

-The route to take to get to Motril is on the N-340 national road and the A-7 motorway towards Rincon de la Victoria and Nerja, the motorway being the quickest route.
-Motril is located a few kilometres from Almuñecar and Salobreña.
+To reach Motril from Malaga, take the N-340 national road and the A-7 motorway towards Rincón de la Victoria and Nerja.
+The motorway is the quickest route.
+Motril is located just a few kilometres from Almuñécar and Salobreña.

-The road route takes approximately just over 1 hour.
+The journey by road takes approximately just over an hour.
 You can rent a car at the airport with us or check our prices for a taxi from Malaga to Motril.

-We recommend special attention with the speed limit as there are radars installed along the way.
+Please pay special attention to the speed limits, as there are speed cameras installed along the way.
 Want to know more about fines with a rental car?

 The following map shows you the route in detail: